MS vs. MA in Counseling: What's the Difference and Which Degree Should You Choose?

 What degree do most mental health counselors have?

-Mental health counselors have completed a four-year bachelor's degree followed by a two-year MS or MA in counseling.
-Although specific requirements for counseling licensure differ across the country, most states require a master's degree, completion of postgraduate clinical hours, and a passing score on the national counseling exam.
+Mental health counselors have completed four-year bachelor's degrees followed by two-year MS or MA program.
+Although specific requirements for counseling licensure differ across the country, most states require a master's degree in counseling from an accredited program, which includes an internship, completion of postgraduate clinical hours, and a passing score on the national counseling exam.

 The answer depends on your personal interests and professional goals.
-While both degrees require about 60 credits to complete and cover the basic core foundations, there are key differences.
-In contrast to the humanistic-oriented MA degree, the MS places more emphasis on scientific inquiry and empirical applications.
-Both degrees prepare you for state licensure.
+Both degrees require about 60 credits, cover core counseling foundations, and qualify graduates for state licensure.
+Yet, each degree focuses on emphasizing different aspects of counseling.
+In contrast to the humanistic-oriented MA degree, the MS emphasizes scientific inquiry and empirical applications.

-An MA in counseling can prepare you for licensure as long as you fulfill the requirements established by your state board.
-To become eligible for a license to practice independently as a counselor in most states, you must hold at least a master's degree, complete supervised clinical hours, and pass the state-approved exam.
+An MA in counseling can prepare you for licensure if you fulfill the requirements established by your state board.
+To qualify for licensure and independent practice as a counselor in most states, you must hold a master's degree from an accredited program, complete supervised clinical hours, and pass the state-approved exam.

-You should choose the program that best aligns with the counseling career you intend to pursue.
+MS and MA degrees qualify graduates for state licensure and counseling roles in many work settings.
+Choose the program that best aligns with your personal and professional interests.
 If you have a liberal arts and humanistic orientation, an MA may offer the right path to enter a career in the helping professions.
-If you are interested in scientific inquiry and applied research, an MS program may prepare you for those kinds of professional opportunities.
+If you are interested in scientific inquiry and applied research, an MS program may prepare you for those professional opportunities.

 Latest Posts